KML: Using Machine Learning to Improve Storage Systems: Evaluation

 \paragraph{Read-reverse workloads} As we can see from the fluctuating green line (readahead values in Figure~\ref{fig:back-to-back}) \kml mispredicts readreverse as readseq and changes the readahead value to something suboptimal.
 These two workloads both access files sequentially---one reading forward and one backward.
 Interestingly, readseq and readreverse are quite close from a feature representation perspective, which explains the mispredictions.
 But since both of these workloads access files sequentially, their optimal readahead values are also quite close to each other.
-Thus, even if \kml mispredicts readreverse as readseq or vice versa, it had a small overall impact on performance.
+Thus, even when \kml mispredicts readreverse as readseq or vice versa, this had a small overall impact on performance.

-\paragraph{Summary of readahead neural network results} For brevity, we summarize all readahead neural network results in Figure~\ref{fig:overall-performance}.
+\paragraph{Summary of readahead neural network results} We summarize all readahead neural network results in Figure~\ref{fig:overall-performance}.
 We observe that the average throughput improvement for NVMe-SSD is ranging from 0\% to 65\%.
 We saw greater improvements in the SATA-SSD case, ranging from 2\% to 130\% (2.3$\times$).
-Lastly, we ran the complex \stt{mixgraph} workload on NVMe-SSD with the system memory set to the maximum (\ie 24GB) and the database size set to a relatively large 65GB.
+Lastly, we ran the complex \stt{mixgraph} workload on NVMe-SSD with the system memory set to the maximum (\ie 24GB) and the database size set to be relatively large, 65GB (compared to a 2GB baselines database size).
 This experiment ran for nearly an hour (48.5 minutes) and resulted in an average throughput improvement of 38\%.